enyo/enyo.github.io/_posts/2014-11-24-stateless-html.md

       The user menu (<em>login</em>, <em>my account</em>, <em>my recipes</em>, etc…), recipes that might suit the user's taste, a contact form and everything that is user specific and dynamic are examples of content that do not need to be included in your HTML.
     </p>
     <p>
-      Instead of generating HTML for it, build this functionality on top of your other HTML pages fully with BrowserScript.
+      Instead of generating HTML for it, build this functionality on top of your other HTML pages fully with JavaScript.
     </p>
   </div>
 </div>

 A good and easy-to-understand example of this concept is this blog – colorglare.
 All pages are purely static (they are served by GitHub as static HTML pages).
 Every user and every search engine get the exact same page every time, which allows GitHub to be very efficient in serving the page.
 On the bottom of the page you have dynamic content though: the message board.
 In the case of colorglare, I chose to go with [disqus](https://disqus.com) so I didn’t have to implement anything.
-The whole message board is loaded at runtime with BrowserScript and doesn’t affect the HTML at all.
+The whole message board is loaded at runtime with JavaScript and doesn’t affect the HTML at all.

 So you can see that this concept is nothing new.

 ## Advant<wbr>ages of stateless HTML

-Apart from the things listed in the previous section – which outlined that writing stateless HTML and adding dynamic functionality with BrowserScript dramatically reduces the complexity and maintainability of your webapp – a few additional advantages need to be highlighted:
+Apart from the things listed in the previous section – which outlined that writing stateless HTML and adding dynamic functionality with JavaScript dramatically reduces the complexity and maintainability of your webapp – a few additional advantages need to be highlighted:

 - Performance.
 Serving static HTML sites can be heavily cached (by the browser or a load balancer).
 They only need to change when the content changes, which normally happens rarely.